magma/magma/docs/readmes/orc8r/dev_minikube.md

 helm upgrade --install --namespace orc8r --values ${MAGMA_ROOT}/orc8r/cloud/helm/lte.values.yaml lte .
 ```

-If successful, you should get something like this
+It may take a couple minutes before all pods are finished being created, but if successful, you should get something like this

 ```bash
 $ kubectl --namespace orc8r get pods